iconify/iconify-figma/README.md

 Many Figma users have small monitors, plugin takes precious space.
 UI has been re-designed to fit as much information as possible in a small plugin window.

+### Redesign attempt 2

+Initial redesign was a failure.
+It resulted in very bad UX, making things worse.

+New version of plugin was live for only 3 days before it was restored to old version.

+So after many months of hard work, UI has been redesigned again.

+Screenshots below show new redesigned UI, not initial mess.

 ### Icon sets

 ![Iconify for Figma - icon sets](https://iconify.github.io/iconify-figma/samples/icon-sets.png)